 1) The lines were Orange I, founder of the massive Gros de la Dendre line; 2) Bayard, founder of the Gris du Hainaut line which produced sorrels and red roans; 3) and Jean I who found the Colosses de la Mehaique line, particularly noted for great strength, short back and loins.

 Standing between 16 and 17 hands in height the huge powerful quarter are distinctively rounded and the croup is double muscled.
 Mature stallions weight 1900 to 2200 pounds or more.
 The Belgian Draft Horse is noted for its solid draft horse characteristics, being the widest, deepest, most compact, most massive, and lowest set of any draft breed, with short but very strong legs, with feathering.
 The action is powerful though less springy and high than is found in the Clydesdale and Percheron.
 Because of their great width in front, many Belgians roll or paddle somewhat.

 The expression in the eye is intelligent and kind, with a head small in proportion to the body, and somewhat square and plain.
 Colors vary from line to line, but sorrels and chestnuts are more plentiful, although there are certainly bays, duns, grays and red roans with black points.

 The Belgian Draft Horse is extremely quiet, docile and patient.
-Although not fulfilling the huge pass role as a farm horse, or daily performing all the many needed jobs they once did, the breed valued in hitch at shows around the world, in parades and at local horse pulling contests.
+Although not fulfilling the huge past role as a farm horse, or daily performing all the many needed jobs they once did, the breed is valued in hitch at shows around the world, in parades and at local horse pulling contests.
 They are also cross bred to produce sport horses, and riding horses.
 The Gentle Giants from Belgium remain dear to the hearts of man.